MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent.md

 - Customer who requests a sales quote via email
 - Sales order agent, which monitors the mailbox and handles the incoming request and creates the quote and order
-- Business Central user who reviews agent tasks (reviewer)
+- Business Central user who reviews agent tasks

 The general flow is illustrated in the figure, which is followed by more details of the steps.
 The actual flow might vary depending on factors such as follow-up requests, changes or cancellations in review, blocking issues, and so one.